prashant31191/meets-android/README.md

 Right now you have to follow these steps:

-1. Download the `.jar` file from the `/bin` folder.
-1. Put it inside `libs/` directory of your android project.
+1. Download the `.jar` file from the `/bin` folder and put it inside `libs/` directory of your android project.
-1. Now you have to add Meets library and its dependencies in your `build.gradle` file, inside the `dependencies` section:
+1. Add Meets library and its dependencies in your `build.gradle` file, inside the `dependencies` section:

         dependencies {
            // ....